9001/copyparty/README.md

 similarly, you can fully ignore files/folders using `--no-idx [...]` and `:c,noidx=\.iso$`

 if you set `--no-hash [...]` globally, you can enable hashing for specific volumes using flag `:c,nohash=`

+### filesystem guards

+avoid traversing into other filesystems  using `--xdev` / volflag `:c,xdev`, skipping any symlinks or bind-mounts to another HDD for example

+and/or you can `--xvol` / `:c,xvol` to ignore all symlinks leaving the volume's top directory, but still allow bind-mounts pointing elsewhere

+**NB: only affects the indexer** -- users can still access anything inside a volume, unless shadowed by another volume

 ### periodic rescan